 - 2 tsp dried Mexican oregano (See Note 1)

 - Peel and slice carrots and onion into 1/4 inch thick pieces (See Note 2).
 Cut the stems off jalapeños and slice thin on diagonal (See Note 3).
 Set aside.

 - In a large stock pot add the garlic, vinegar, water, bay leaves, peppercorns, oregano, salt.
 Bring to a boil and add the carrots and jalapeños.
 Lower heat to medium-low and cook for 15 minutes, uncovered.

-- Allow to cool completely and store in clean, sterile glass containers with lid.
+Allow to cool completely and store vegetables and cooking liquid in clean, sterile glass containers with lid.
 Keep refrigerated.

 - Fine to eat after 3 hours, best if pickled for at least a day or two.